 - Prepare as you would for the temples – be respectful and dress modestly.
 While the weather is starting to cool down, it will still be warm, so wear loose linens or cottons, a hat, sunblock, and drink lots of water frequently.

 - Read our comprehensive Guide to Responsible Travel in Cambodia to ensure you’re travelling ethically, sustainably and responsibly.

 - Need suggestions for other activities and excursions, see our guide to Things to do in Siem Reap.

 - Travelling here with the kids?
 See our Guide to Siem Reap for Families and whatever you do, don’t miss the Phare Cambodian Circus (incredibly charming, funny and talented performers only; no animals!)

-- If planning a trip for the 2018 Siem Reap Water Festival due to take place from 22-24 November 2018, check the Tourism Cambodia website in October to ensure the festival is on.
+- If planning a trip for the 2019 Siem Reap Water Festival due, check the official Tourism Cambodia website in October to ensure the festival is on.
 It’s been cancelled in the past due to heavy monsoon rains and widespread flooding.
 In fact, the water levels during the 2014 festival were so high after a couple of weeks of relentless overnight rains (as you can see in Terence’s photo, above) that it was almost cancelled.
 On a positive note, end of November rarely sees rain, so you should be right.

-- 2pm Formal ceremonies, including speeches by Siem Reap Governor HE Dr Khim Bunson, national anthem, ‘voice of victory’ and release of balloons at the official delegate box on the riverbank on the French Quarter side
+- 2pm Arrival of distinguished guests and Opening remarks by Siem Reap Governor HE Dr Khim Bunson, national anthem, ‘voice of victory’ and release of balloons at the official delegate box on the riverbank on the French Quarter side

 - 3pm Boat racing begins on Siem Reap River